for Veterans and the Public

 Approved adult dosing

-two 250 mg capsules Aptivus + two 100 mg capsules or tablets Norvir two times a day
+two 250 mg capsules Aptivus + two 100 mg tablets or capsules Norvir two times a day

 Notes on taking this medication

-- Should take with food; high-fat meal increases absorption
+- Should take with food; a high-fat meal increases absorption

 - Must take with Norvir